wetryingtodorock/getblock-docs/en/rpc-service/cro/json-rpc/cro_web3_clientVersion.md

 ---
-title: cro:web3_clientVersion \[POST\]
+title: cro:web3_clientVersion - Cronos
-description: Returns the current client version.
+description: Example code for the cro:web3_clientVersion json-rpc method. Сomplete guide on how to use cro:web3_clientVersion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters